-- The CUSMA does not prevent the future application of Section 232 tariffs, which have been revived by the Trump administration for ad hoc protectionist purposes.
-The agreement pointedly did not remove the Section 232 tariffs on steel and aluminum, although a subsequent agreement was reached to remove them, subject to certain conditions.
-US forbearance in applying Section 232 tariffs to Canada and Mexico on autos, should those measures be adopted, is only incorporated through a side letter. - Negative signals about future market access are sent by the new quotas on duty-free access into the United States for automotive products and the threat of loss of market access should a party sign a free trade agreement (FTA) with a nonmarket economy (Section 32.10). - The introduction of a sunset clause, 6 the lapse of investor-state dispute settlement (ISDS) for United States-Canada investment, the grudging retention of the Chapter 19 binational panel review mechanism, and the US resistance to fixing the dysfunctional state-to-state dispute settlement provisions in NAFTA (Lester 2019) do not inspire confidence in the robustness of the institutional framework for trade and investment going forward.
+The CUSMA does not prevent the future application of Section 232 tariffs, which have been revived by the Trump administration for ad hoc protectionist purposes.
+The agreement pointedly did not remove the Section 232 tariffs on steel and aluminum, although a subsequent agreement was reached to remove them, subject

+- to certain conditions.
+US forbearance in applying Section 232 tariffs to Canada and Mexico on autos, should those measures be adopted, is only incorporated through a side letter. - Negative signals about future market access are sent by the new quotas on duty-free access into the United States for automotive products and the threat of loss of market access should a party sign a free trade agreement (FTA) with a nonmarket economy (Section 32.10). - The introduction of a sunset clause, the lapse of investor-state dispute settlement for US-Canada investment, and the grudging retention of the Chapter 19 binational panel review mechanism do not encourage confidence in the robustness of the institutional framework for trade and investment going forward.
+However, working in the opposite direction, US resistance to fixing the dysfunctional state-to-state dispute settlement provisions in NAFTA (Lester 2019) appears to have been overcome as the Protocol of Amendment introduced revised provisions governing the formation of panels to hear disputes.
+Under NAFTA, the state-to-state dispute settlement mechanism was not used because Parties could block the formation of a panel (Lester and Manak 2019).

 Uncertainty acts like an NTB to trade and investment (Crowley and Ciuriak 2018); accordingly, these measures point to reduced levels of intra-North American trade, in particular through reduced entry into trade by new exporters and reduced investment in Canada and Mexico by companies targeting the North American market as a whole.
-These general uncertainty effects are not incorporated in the main reported results of this study since the scale of the investment shock would be highly speculative.
-However, they constitute a major caveat to the results for Canada and Mexico in particular on investment, but also for the United States from the weaker external environment they create for US exports.
+These general uncertainty effects are not incorporated in the main reported results of this study since the scale of the investment shock would